ewquon/erftools/README.md

-# ERFtools
+# ERF Tools
-A collection of scripts for facilitating the usage of ERF.
+A collection of Python-based modules and scripts for facilitating the usage of ERF.

 ## Examples